CemBirbiri/CemBirbiri/README.md

 ### Happy to see you here! 👋

 - :computer: I’m currently doing a Data Science internship at [Aircision](https://www.aircision.com/) in Eindhoven, Netherlands🇳🇱.
-- :computer: I’m studying the 2nd year of [Data Science & Artificial Intelligence master's](https://univ-cotedazur.eu/msc/msc-data-science-and-artificial-intelligence) in Nice, France (2021-08.2023)🇫🇷
+- :computer: I’m studying the 2nd year of [Data Science & Artificial Intelligence master's](https://univ-cotedazur.eu/msc/msc-data-science-and-artificial-intelligence) in Nice, France🇫🇷 (2021-08.2023).

 - 📫 How to reach me: